bombus auricomus black and gold bumble bee

 FAQs

-Q2.Bombus auricomus (black and gold bumble bee) are aggressive?
+Q2.Bombus auricomus are aggressive?

 Q3.
-How Bombus auricomus (black and gold bumble bee) help agriculture?
+How Bombus auricomus help agriculture?

 Q4.
 How can I attract them to my garden?